oldweather/20CRv3-diagnostics/docs/instructions.rst

 How to use this dataset
 =======================

-This document is hard to reproduce, as it uses pre-release data, which is not widely available.

 This document is kept under version control in a `git repository <https://en.wikipedia.org/wiki/Git>`_.
 The repository is hosted on `GitHub <https://github.com/>`_ (and the documentation made with `GitHub Pages <https://pages.github.com/>`_).
 The repository is `<https://github.com/oldweather/20CRv3-diagnostics>`_.
-This repository contains everything you need to reproduce or extend this work **except** the 20CRv3 data, which is not yet released.
+This repository contains everything you need to reproduce or extend this work, but note that the 20CRv3 data is still preliminary, and access to it is currently restricted.

 If you are familiar with GitHub, you already know `what to do <https://github.com/oldweather/20CRv3-diagnostics>`_: If you'd prefer not to bother with that, you can download the whole dataset as `a zip file <https://github.com/oldweather/20CRv3-diagnostics/archive/master.zip>`_.